 I share my ideas about writing and technology at LaGuardia Community College, City University of New York where, as Professor of English, I teach composition, kid lit, the capstone seminar for Liberal Arts majors, the new student seminar for Liberal Arts majors, and creative writing courses.
 I am particularly interested in the role of technology and how it is changing how and what we write (and read!).

 I have been part of LaGuardia’s award-winning ePortfolio Team since 2002, serving as a member of the original ePortfolio Research Team, as Interim ePortfolio Director in 2006, and as part of the Connect to Learning (C2L) Research Team (2011).
 I regularly lead professional development seminars about technology, curriculum, ePortfolios, and integrative learning.

-I currently coordinate our Accelerated Learning Program for English 101 students and am leading year-long professional development seminars for faculty in that area.
+I currently coordinate our Accelerated Learning Program for English 101 students and am leading a year-long professional development seminar for faculty in that area.